mose/twval-octopress/en/metals.md

 ---
 layout: page
-title: Metals Emitted from Electronic Cigarettes
+title: Are Metals Emitted from Electronic Cigarettes a Reason for Health Concern?
+A Risk-Assessment Analysis of Currently Available Literature
 lang: en
 permalink: /en/metals/
 translation_id: 648eebae5b833857e0be9c1312fc7773
 ---

-## Are Metals Emitted from Electronic Cigarettes a Reason for Health Concern?
-A Risk-Assessment Analysis of Currently Available Literature
-Konstantinos E. Farsalinos, Vassilis Voudris and Konstantinos Poulas

 ## Abstract